bricklife/BoostRemote/README.md

 ## How to use this app
 1. Turn on Bluetooth on your iOS device
-2. Push the connecter button on this app
+2. Push the connector button on this app
 3. Push the green button on your Move Hub
 4. Enjoy!